rlridenour/jekyll-blog/_posts/2017-01-09-disagreement-and-being-wrong.md

 >People having an uninformed opion about something they don't understand and proclaiming their opinion as being equally valid as facts is shat is ruining the world.
 No one wants to do any research, they just want to be right.

 There are number of things wrong here.
-First, the small and uninteresting problems:
+First, the minor and less interesting problems:

 1. The distinction between opinion and fact — an opinion is just something someone believes.
 A fact is something that is the case.
 True opinions express facts; false ones do not.
 So, an opinion can very well be as "valid" as a fact, if it indeed expresses a fact.
 2. I do think that people having uninformed (I assume that is what was meant, not "uniformed") opinions is bad, however, I suspect there are worse problems in the world.
 Failure to be informed is not evidence that people want to be right, but that they want to win.
 There's an important difference.